oroinc/documentation/user_guide/marketing_list.rst

 - the field "City" of their "Addresses" is any of "LA" or "Los Angeles", and

-- the "Status" field of the ""Cart" is Open.
+- the "Status" field of the "Cart" is Open.

 .. image:: ./img/marketing/filters_example.png